duyayun1/duyayun1.github.io/content/en/author/YayunDu/_index.md

 superuser = true

 # Role/position
 role = "Ph.D.
-Student of Robotics and Control"
+Student in Robotics and Control, Mechanics"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.